amina11/Conditional-generation-of-molecules-by-disentanglement/README.md

 1. Download the preprocessed data from the following repository and save it under the folder name data/data_100 for QM9 or data/data_278 for ZINC

 ## Install the dependencies:
 The current code depends on pytorch 0.5.0a0.
 All the dependency is discribed in requirement.txt file.
-You can also use the Dockerfile to set all the dependency.
+You can also use the Dockerfile to set up all the dependency.

 ## Training